-Garamond is the name of a family of fonts that are old-style serif typefaces.
-It’s an interesting font that has been around for centuries longer than the internet.
-So this is not technically a modern font, although there have been many adaptations to it through the years.
-Because of its age, it has an Old-World type feel to it.
+Garamond is the name of a family of fonts that are of an older style type.
+It’s a delicate and lovely font that has existed for centuries longer than the Internet.
+While this is not technically a modern font, there have been many adaptations to it through the years.
+Because of its age, it has an Old-World-type feel to it.

-Garamond can change its look quite a bit, depending on if you choose a regular font, italics or semibold, and which digital version of the font you work with.
-Many print designers consider Garamond to be one of the best fonts available, and you will see this font in the print publishing world quite often.
-This is a font you’ll definitely want to consider for your next project, particularly if it is a printed one.
-If you’re thinking about using Garamond in your designs, there are a few things you might want to know about this versatile font:
+Garamond can change its look quite a bit, depending on whether you choose a regular font, italics, or semibold — and which digital version of the font you work with.
+Many print designers consider Garamond to be one of the best fonts available, and you will see the font in the print publishing world quite often.

-The font is named after a French engraver, Claude Garamond, who lived during the late 1400s and early 1500s.
-He used old-style serif letter design for his engraving punches.
+Garamond is named after a French engraver, Claude Garamond, who lived during the late 1400s and early 1500s.
+He used old-style serif letter designs for his engraving punches.
 Some of the characteristics of his punches resemble the Garamond typeface, which may be why it was named after him.